helix-editor/helix/README.md

 > NOTE: running via cargo also doesn't require setting explicit `HELIX_RUNTIME` path, it will automatically
 > detect the `runtime` directory in the project root.

+If you want to customize your `languages.toml` config, tree-sitter grammars may be manually fetched and built with `hx --grammar fetch` and `hx --grammar build`.

 In order to use LSP features like auto-complete, you will need to [install the appropriate Language Server](https://github.com/helix-editor/helix/wiki/How-to-install-the-default-language-servers)